simonhasan/4cscc-lab-manual/_sources/lessons-micropython/display/display-03-variables.md

 **NEEDS REVISION**

-Variables in computer science are similar to variables in mathematics.
-In mathematics, variables represent a numerical value.
-In Python, variables can represent almost anything, such as strings, numbers, pins on the micro:bit, sensor values, etc.
+In mathematics, variables represent unknown quantities or values that can change within a mathematical equation or expression, serving as placeholders for numbers.
+In computer science, variables are named storage locations in a program's memory used to hold data, such as numbers, text, or objects, enabling manipulation and dynamic behavior within the code.
+While both involve the concept of variability, their applications and contexts differ significantly.

 Variables must be declared or assigned a name.
 To declare a variable, you use the assignment operator `=`.